humanmade/altis-cms/docs/branding.md

 ```

 ## Custom Favicon
-The favicon shown on the CMS can be set using the steps below or the configuration option mentioned further down.
+The favicon shown on the CMS can be set using wither the CMS or Configuration option.
+Using the CMS option will override the Configuration option.

 #### CMS option
 1. Login to the admin area